28 Downstream clusters #

 operations.

-Below you can find a description of the default components that should be setup on either your management cluster
+Below you can find a description of the default components that should be set up on either your management cluster

 or your downstream clusters